-The origins of potato can be traced back 8,000 years ago to the area surrounding Lake Titicaca, which sits at 12,500 feet (3,800 m) above sea level in the Andes mountain range of South America, on the border between Bolivia and Peru, where communities of hunters and gatherers began domesticating the wild potato plants that grew around the lake in abundance.
+The origins of potato can be traced back 8,000 years ago to the area surrounding Lake Titicaca, which sits at 12,500 feet (3,800 m) above sea level in the Andes mountain range of South America, on the border between Bolivia and Peru, where communities of hunters and gatherers began domesticating the wild potato plants that abundantly grew around the lake.

-The Spanish invasion, in 1532, spelt the end of the Incas - but not of the potato.
-Spanish explorers realized the nutritional value of potatoes, and introduced them into Spain as early as 1570.
-In 1613 they were shipped from England to Bermuda, and from there to Virginia in 1621.
+The Spanish invasion of 1532, spelled the end of the Incas - but not of the potato.
+Spanish explorers realized the nutritional value of potatoes and introduced them into Spain as early as 1570.
+In 1613, they were shipped from England to Bermuda and from there to Virginia in 1621.

 By the end of the 17th century, potatoes had become the food staple of the Irish, and the cultivation of the Andean tuber continued to spread throughout the world during the 19th century.